-What Is Microsegmentation?
-Microsegmentation is a cybersecurity technique that allows organizations to better govern network access between resources (e.g., server-to-server/east-west traffic).
-By uniquely identifying each resource (e.g., server, application, host, user), your organization can configure permissions that provide fine-grained control of data traffic.
-When implemented using zero trust principles, microsegmentation enables you to prevent lateral movement of threats, workload compromise, and data breaches.
+Microsegmentation is a cybersecurity technique that helps organizations govern network access between resources (e.g., server-to-server/east-west traffic).
+By uniquely identifying each resource (e.g., server, application, host, user), it enables configuration of permissions that provide fine-grained control of traffic.
+Combined with a zero trust approach, microsegmentation helps prevent lateral movement of threats, workload compromise, and data breaches.

 Microsegmentation vs. Network Segmentation